How Compound Interest Multiplies Gains for Savvy Investors

 The Importance of Starting Early

-A handy rule of thumb for estimating the effect of compound interest is the Rule of 72.
-This rule helps you approximate how long it will take for your money to double at a given interest rate.
-Simply divide 72 by the annual interest rate to get the approximate number of years it will take for your investment to double.
-For example, at an interest rate of 6%, your money will double in approximately 12 years (72 divided by 6).
+A useful tool for estimating how long it will take for your investments to double is the Rule of 72.
+This rule of thumb helps you approximate the time it takes for your money to double based on the interest rate of your investment.
+To use the Rule of 72, simply divide 72 by the annual interest rate you expect to earn on your investment.
+The result will give you the approximate number of years it will take for your investment to double.

 Diversification and Compound Interest